 your lifestyle and aspirations.

-of the working population is employed in executive, management, and professional occupations.
 The second most important occupational group in this neighborhood is

-manufacturing and laborer occupations, with 26.1% of the residents employed.
+manufacturing and laborer occupations, with 26.4% of the residents employed.

 Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants

-(22.6%), and 16.7% in clerical, assistant, and tech support occupations.
+(20.2%), and 18.2% in clerical, assistant, and tech support occupations.